C.C. Banana

 Anthony John Confessore (1969–2012), better known as C.C.
 Banana, was a music personality, known for conducting interviews for Metal Sludge while wearing a large yellow banana costume.
-Banana was profiled by such publications as Classic Rock Magazine, The Aquarian and the New York Press and was a recurring guest on Sirius satellite radio.
+Banana was profiled by such publications as Classic Rock Magazine, The Aquarian and the New York Press, and was a recurring guest on Sirius Satellite Radio.

 History

 The name "C.C.
 Banana" was inspired by Poison guitarist C.C.
 DeVille, who was charging fans money for autographs, photos, and handshakes at a 2001 Poison concert Confessore attended.
 At the concert Confessore, then unknown, decided to do the same, while wearing a banana costume that was in the back of his friend's car.

 He continued wearing the banana costume, sometimes modifying it.
 For interviews with Star Wars personalities, C.C.
 Banana donned a Jedi robe and calls himself "Bananakin Skywalker."
 When conducting himself within the Kiss community, he often dressed as original Kiss guitarist Ace Frehley and referred to himself as "Ace Peeley."

-In 2007, he appeared on the Sci Fi Channel reality series "Who Wants to Be a Superhero?."
-In 2008, he was a featured guest on the weekly Fuse TV series "Talking Metal On Fuse."
-Later in 2008, he appeared on the Kiss tribute album "KISS MY ANKH: A Tribute To Vinnie Vincent," for which he recorded a parody of the Kiss song "Unholy," rewritten as a roast of Danger Danger vocalist Ted Poley.
+In 2007, he appeared on the Sci Fi Channel reality series Who Wants to Be a Superhero? and in 2008, he was a featured guest on the weekly Fuse TV series Talking Metal On Fuse.
+Later in 2008, he appeared on the Kiss tribute album KISS MY ANKH: A Tribute To Vinnie Vincent, for which he recorded a parody of the Kiss song "Unholy", rewritten as a roast of Danger Danger vocalist Ted Poley.
 The parody also featured a guitar solo by Chris Caffery of Savatage and Trans-Siberian Orchestra.